Wednesday, January 28, 2026

 Two Lessons from Tenzin Palmo

 Most of us start life eager to learn how to control, make & accumulate things & experiences to make us as happy, safe & comfortable as possible.
-Some of us remain students of this stage for life.
+Some remain at this stage for life.

 Some